 INSURANCE

 Insurance Requirements.
-Registrar shall acquire, prior to the Effective Date, at least US $1,000,000 in comprehensive general liability insurance from a reputable insurance provider with an A.M.
-Best rating of "A" or better and shall maintain insurance meeting these requirements throughout the Term of this Agreement.
-Registrar shall provide a Certificate evidencing such insurance policy to Stable Tone within five calendar days of the Effective Date.
-Such insurance shall entitle Stable Tone to seek compensation as an Additional Insured under such policy on behalf of Stable Tone and its subcontractors, and the shareholders, members, directors, officers, employees, representatives, agents, and affiliates of each of them, in respect of all costs and damages (including reasonable attorney fees) which any of them may suffer by reason of Registrar’s failure to meet its indemnification obligations under this Agreement.
+Not Applicable.

 DISPUTE RESOLUTION

 Dispute Resolution.
 Disputes arising under or in connection with this Agreement, including requests for specific performance, shall be resolved through binding arbitration conducted as provided in this Section pursuant to the rules of the International Court of Arbitration of the International Chamber of Commerce (“ICC”).
 The arbitration shall be conducted in the English language and shall occur in Hong Kong.
 There shall be three arbitrators: each party shall choose one arbitrator and, if the two arbitrators are not able to agree on a third arbitrator, the third shall be chosen by the ICC.
 The parties shall bear the costs of the arbitration in equal shares, subject to the right of the arbitrators to reallocate the costs in their award as provided in the ICC rules.
 The parties shall bear their own attorneys’ fees in connection with the arbitration, and the arbitrators may not reallocate the attorneys’ fees in conjunction with their award.
 The arbitrators shall render their decision within ninety (90) days of the initiation of arbitration.
 Any litigation brought to enforce an arbitration award shall be brought in the courts in Hong Kong; however, the parties shall also have the right to enforce a judgment of such a court in any court of competent jurisdiction.
 For the purpose of aiding the arbitration and/or preserving the rights of a party during the pendency of an arbitration, each party shall have the right to seek temporary or preliminary injunctive relief from the arbitration panel or a court located in Hong Kong, which shall not be a waiver of this arbitration agreement.